Tochukz/AWS-Solution-Architect/Udemy-Neal-Davis/section-6-vpc/hol-96-vpc-flow-log/hol-96.md

 Wait for about 10 minutes.
 2. Open the VPC console, locate the default VPC and select it.
 Under the VPC details, select the Flow logs tab and navigate to the log Destination using the link provided.
+Alternatively, you can just directly to the logs by going to the CloudWatch console and locating the log group name.

 **Cleanup**